-1 The spanned bandwidth is the widest separation between detectable tones in the downlink spectrum.
+2 The spanned bandwidth is the widest separation between detectable tones in the downlink spectrum.
 This is usually given as twice the frequency of a sinusoidal "DOR Tone" modulated onto the carrier.

-2.5.6B DIFFERENTIAL ONE-WAY RANGING FOR SPACE-TO-EARTH LINKS IN ANGULAR SPACECRAFT POSITION DETERMINATION, CATEGORY B (Cont.)
+2.5.6B DIFFERENTIAL ONE-WAY RANGING FOR SPACE-TO-EARTH LINKS IN ANGULAR SPACECRAFT POSITION DETERMINATION, CATEGORY B (Continued)

-- (k) that a typical $\triangle DOR$ error budget is dominated by errors due to low quasar SNR, quasar position uncertainty, instrument phase ripple, and the troposphere; - (1) that EGRS delay measurement precision and instrument errors vary as $1/f{BW}$; - (m) that direct phase modulation of a sinewave tone on the downlink RF carrier is more spectrum efficient than squarewave modulation and allows appropriate choices of spanned bandwidth and tone power; - (n) that the received spacecraft DOR tone power must be adequate for tone detection, with the threshold approximately determined by:
+- (j) that a typical $\triangle DOR$ error budget is dominated by errors due to low quasar SNR, quasar position uncertainty, instrument phase ripple, and the troposphere; - (k) that EGRS delay measurement precision and instrument errors vary as $1/f{BW}$; - (l) that direct phase modulation of a sine-wave DOR tone on the downlink RF carrier is more spectrum efficient than square-wave modulation; - (m) that the received spacecraft DOR tone power must be adequate for tone detection, with the threshold approximately determined by:

 Threshold =

-$$\left[\frac{P{DOR}}{N_0}\right]$$
+$$\left\lceil \frac{P{DOR}}{N_0} \right\rceil$$

-= 13 dB • Hz if no carrier aiding is used;
+= 13 dBHz if no carrier aiding is used;

-(o) that the DOR tone threshold reduces to:
+(n) that the DOR tone threshold reduces to:

-$$Threshold = \left[\frac{P{DOR}}{N_0}\right] = 1 \text{ dB} \bullet \text{Hz}$$ provided that the spacecraft RF carrier's SNR is greater than 13 dB and that the extracted carrier phase is used to aid in tracking the DOR tone whose frequency is a coherent submultiple of the spacecraft's RF carrier frequency;
+$$Threshold = \left\lceil \frac{P{DOR}}{N_0} \right\rceil = 1 \text{ dBHz}$$ provided that the spacecraft RF carrier's SNR is greater than 13 dB and that the extracted carrier phase is used to aid in tracking the DOR tone whose frequency is a coherent submultiple of the spacecraft's RF carrier frequency;

-- (p) that the stability of the spacecraft's RF carrier stability, over a 1-second averaging time, must be adequate for signal detection; - (q) that the Space Research service frequency allocation for Category B missions is 10 MHz in the 2 GHz band, 50 MHz in the 8 GHz band, 400 MHz in the 32 GHz band, and 1 GHz in the 37 GHz band; - (r) that quasar flux is reduced and system noise temperature is higher at 32 and 37 GHz as compared to 8 GHz;
+- (o) that the stability of the spacecraft's RF carrier, over a 1-second averaging time, must be adequate for signal detection; - (p) that the Space Research service frequency allocation for Category B missions is 10 MHz in the 2 GHz band, 50 MHz in the 8 GHz band, 400 MHz in the 32 GHz band, and 1 GHz in the 37 GHz band: - (q) that quasar flux is reduced and system noise temperature is higher at 32 and 37 GHz as compared to 8 GHz; - (r) that DOR tones are used by many interplanetary missions and that the frequency bands used for DOR tones are shared with other satellite and terrestrial users; - (s) that missions with limited downlink tracking capability will benefit from a lower frequency DOR tone to aid with integer cycle ambiguity resolution;

-- (1) that DOR tone be sinewayes; - (2) that either direct tone detection or carrier-aided tone detection be used; - (3) that DOR tones be coherent with the downlink RF carrier frequency if carrier-aided detection is used; - that one DOR tone pair be used in the 2 GHz band, two DOR tone pairs be used in the 8 GHz band, and three DOR tone pairs be used in the 32 and 37 GHz bands;
+- (1) that DOR tones shall be sine-waves; - (2) that either direct tone detection or carrier-aided tone detection shall be used; - (3) that DOR tones shall be coherent with the downlink RF carrier frequency if carrier-aided detection is used;

-2.5.6B DIFFERENTIAL ONE-WAY RANGING FOR SPACE-TO-EARTH LINKS IN ANGULAR SPACECRAFT POSITION DETERMINATION, CATEGORY B (Cont.)
+2.5.6B DIFFERENTIAL ONE-WAY RANGING FOR SPACE-TO-EARTH LINKS IN ANGULAR SPACECRAFT POSITION DETERMINATION, CATEGORY B (Continued)